Frequency-modulated enhancement of microwave resonator sensing

 The device package, shown in Fig.~2~(a), features a printed circuit board (PCB) having a central transmission line and an outer ground plane, mechanically secured to a copper housing via four 2-56 screws.
 The transmission line is soft-soldered to the central pins of the SMA connectors on both sides, which serve as the input and output signal channels for the SAW device.
 A rectangular slot in the center of the PCB accommodates the lithium niobate (LiNbO$_3$) chip containing the SAW device.
 The acoustic device consists of a SAW resonator galvanically connected to the central transmission line and one of the two parallel ground planes of a coplanar waveguide (CPW), as depicted in Fig.~2~(b).
 The on-chip CPW and PCB transmission lines are linked by aluminum wire bonds, enabling coupling with the external electrical network for measurements.
 The SAW resonator, shown in Fig.~2~(c), features a central interdigitated transducer (IDT) and two acoustic Bragg mirrors positioned symmetrically on either side of the IDT, separated from the IDT by $110~\mu$m, corresponding to free propagation distance of $32$ SAW wavelengths.
 All on-chip components, the IDT, mirrors, transmission line, and ground planes, are fabricated from aluminum on a Y-cut LiNbO$_3$ using standard photolithography and thermal evaporation.
 The device geometry was designed~\cite{Morgan2007, kitzman2023phononic} to generate SAWs having a wavelength of $3.44~\mu$m and a multimode spectrum centered at a frequency of $1.046$~GHz.

 We measured the transmission $S_{21}$ of the SAW device at room temperature using the GHFLI lock-in amplifier, as shown in Fig.~3~(a).
 As expected, the amplitude spectrum shows multiple resonant modes, evident as dips, highlighted by dashed lines.
 The corresponding phase response, after being corrected for the cable delay, is displayed in the inset.
 For each resonance, the phase exhibits an increase of $\sim 5^\circ$, to which a PLL will be locked later for comparison.
 The response in Fig.~3~(a) is equivalent to that obtained with a conventional network analyzer.
 Along with the distinct dips at the SAW resonances, a pronounced asymmetry in the lineshape is observed.
-This is attributed to the occurrence of Fano interference, which arise from the interaction between the discrete resonant modes and continuum background states~\cite{fano1961effects}.
-In our acoustic device, this interference can arise from both phononic and electromagnetic interactions~\cite{kitzman2023quantum,RathFano2025}.
+This is attributed to the occurrence of Fano interference, which arises from the interaction between the discrete resonant modes and continuum background states~\cite{fano1961effects}.
+In our acoustic device, this interference can arise from both phononic and electromagnetic interactions~\cite{RathFano2025, kitzman2023quantum2,Rieger2023, pitten2025effective, ren2025asymmetry}.

 As shown in Fig.~\ref{fig:spectrum}~(b), we also measured the PDH signal from the device, where the resonator is simultaneously excited with a carrier at frequency $f$ and FM sideband tones $f\pm f_{m}$.
 The modulation frequency $f_{m}$ was $200$~kHz for this initial measurement, and $y_{PDH}$ exhibits zeros at the SAW resonances, aligning well with the dashed lines at the minima of the transmission amplitude spectrum (cf. Fig.~\ref{fig:spectrum}~(a) and (b)).